Our Board of Directors and Staff

 Carl A’see is the General Manager of Statement Media (WSSB, WOBS, and WPJK) at South Carolina State University.
 He also heads the training program at WSSB for students interested in radio broadcasting.
 Carl has broadcast experience in public and commercial radio, higher education and the non-profit sector.

-Nathan Moore is the General Manager at WTJU at the University of Virginia in Charlottesville.
-Nathan has worked in college and community radio for more than half his life, including Free Speech Radio News and WORT (Madison, WI).
-He launched UVA’s student-run station WXTJ, WTJU’s low power sister station where he serves as staff adviser, and TEEJ, a Charlottesville/UVA-based podcast network.
+Nathan Moore is the General Manager at WTJU 91.1 FM at the University of Virginia in Charlottesville.
+Nathan has worked in college and community radio for more than two decades.
+He launched and serves as staff advisor for UVA’s student-run station WXTJ 100.1 FM.
+He has also launched the community podcast network Virginia Audio Collective and the Virginia College Radio Alliance.

-Colin Andrews joined the NFCB board in May of 2016 and is also an Attorney at Garvey Schubert Barer.
-His practice focuses on representing both commercial and non-commercial radio and television before the FCC.
-He has experience on advising broadcasters on compliance with FCC regulatory requirements, including working on pleadings for FCC administrative proceedings, responding to Letters of Inquiry, responding to EEO audits, and drafting comments on proposed Commission rulemakings.
+Colin Andrews joined the NFCB board in May of 2016 and is also an attorney who has represented non-commercial radio and television before the FCC.
+He has experience on advising broadcasters on compliance with regulatory requirements, including working on pleadings for administrative proceedings, responding to Letters of Inquiry, responding to EEO audits, and drafting comments on proposed rulemakings.

 Darrah Blackwater is from Farmington, New Mexico and is a citizen of the Navajo Nation.
 She has completed internships in the office of the Assistant Secretary of Indian Affairs in Washington D.C., and under the Inspector General of the Department of Interior.
 She is today focusing her energy on the fight for spectrum sovereignty.
 Blackwater graduated with her J.D. from the University of Arizona in May of 2020.
 She is a recipient of the Radical Imagination grant from NDN Collective.